MrAdamJensen/Wix/README.md

 ## Running the app

-To run the app, we need to start the server and then open a browser and connect to it. cd into the repo top directory and execute the following commands:
+To run the app, we need to start the server and then open a browser and connect to it. cd into the repo form-builder directory and execute the following commands:

 ```
 cd server/form_builder_server